Q-in-Q

 In the ticket created, wait for a Selectel employee to respond that Q-in-Q is enabled.

 Select an unoccupied subnet whose IP addresses will be used to configure network connectivity.
-For details, refer to the subsection Standard ranges of private IP addresses.
+See Standard Private IP Address Ranges for details.

 Ubuntu